Grade0/DDAM/README.md

 ## About the project

-This project consists of analyzing the problem of forecasting high seismic bumps in a coal mine with data mining tools.

 This project consists of analyzing a large amount of eCommerce data in order to predict the users' behavior with data mining and Hadoop (Spark) tools.

 The project is divided into four parts as follows: